amirali511/Vastro/README.md

 # Vastro
 # IN EARLY DEVELOPMENT!!!
-Vastro is a small V module relating to calulations in astronomy and especially stars.
+Vastro is a small V module related to calulations in astronomy and especially stars.